-- FTA New Starts Application Ongoing - Initiation of Preliminary Engineering
+- FTA New Starts Application Ongoing

+- Procurement of Project Manager/Construction Manager team

+- Initiation of Preliminary Engineering

 By filing an Expanded Environmental Notification Form, soliciting proposals for a design consultant, and publishing both Draft and Final Environmental Impact Reports, MassDOT has met the first four interim milestones associated with the Green Line Extension project.
 MassDOT - which has committed greater resources to the Green Line Extension project, a top transportation priority of the Commonwealth and the largest expansion of the MBTA rapid transit system in decades - is now transitioning the project from the planning and environmental review phases to design, engineering, and eventual construction, coupled with the tasks associated with applying for New Starts funding.
 This transition brings MassDOT into closer partnership with the MBTA for the joint development of the Green Line Extension project; it also brings greater clarity to the overall schedule for the ultimate completion of the project.
 Given the complexity of the project and sheer length of time required for construction, MassDOT is currently estimating that the Green Line Extension project can be ready for in-service start-up by October, 2015, approximately 10 months beyond the legal deadline of December 31, 2014.
 This estimate requires MassDOT to accelerate certain construction elements associated with the project, and assumes no major unanticipated controversies or complications.
+MassDOT and the MBTA are continuing to investigate ways to reduce or eliminate this projected delay.